 We have calculated a LRMC using the AIC in 2023 which provided a wide LRMC range of between \$100 and \$400 kW per year depending on our capex assumptions.
 We also developed a perturbation calculation methodology which uses our asset management planning outputs to calculate the long run marginal cost.
-We will implement the methodology in 2024 and will use this to refine the LRMC.
+We plan to implement the methodology in 2025 and will use this to refine the LRMC.

 We have started strengthening of our peak demand price signal.
-Peak price signals increased from 5c to 8c per kWh from 1 April 2024 for residential customers.
-This was the largest increase we could make while still meeting our Low User legislative obligations.
+The peak demand price signal increased from 5c to 8c per kWh from 1 April 2024 for residential customers, and then to 9c per kWh from 1 April 2025.